sharleenw/blog2/content/about/index.md

 I am a Data Analyst currently working in the public sector in Toronto, Canada.

-At work, I use R, R Markdown, git and Shiny.
+At work, I use R, R Markdown, git, SQL and Shiny.

 My current favourite packages are `pointblank`, `drake` and `renv`.

 In 2015, I graduated with an M.Sc. in Statistics from McMaster University in Hamilton, Canada.